 A range of peak national and international bodies have therefore declared such practices to be unscientific degrading, dangerous and contrary to human rights and have called for them to be banned.

 National studies and survivor reports indicate that SOGI conversion practices are occurring across Australia.
-As such, Queensland and the ACT recently passed laws to ban SOGI conversion practices, and Victoria is preparing to ban them.
+As such Victoria, Queensland and the ACT recently passed laws to ban SOGI conversion practices.

 What is the point of this consultation?